Netcentric/accesscontroltool/docs/AdvancedFeatures.md

 ## Expressions

 Expressions are evaluated using [javax.el expression language](https://docs.oracle.com/javaee/6/tutorial/doc/gjddd.html).
+They can be used anywhere in the YAML and are processed after YAML parsing and interpolation.
+Note though that only the [*Immediate Evaluation* syntax `${...}`](https://docs.oracle.com/javaee/6/tutorial/doc/bnahr.html#bnahs) is supported but not the *Deferred Evaluation* syntax (`#{...}`).

-The following utility functions are made available to any EL expression used in YAML
+The following utility functions are made available to any EL expression used in YAML.
+They can either be used standalone or combined with the [default EL operators](https://docs.oracle.com/javaee/6/tutorial/doc/bnaik.html).

 Function Signature | Description
 ---|---